undeMalum/portfolio/content/posts/july-activity/index.md

 ***

 # Hard work
 Do you remember the part where I mentioned free time?
-Well, it's free time from school activities (partially, otherwise I wouldn't be writing this :stuck_out_tongue:), not home responsibilities or responsibilities.
+Well, it's free time from school activities (partially, otherwise I wouldn't be writing this :stuck_out_tongue:), not responsibilities in general.
 I had some stuff to do and that's it.
-I didn't complain because it was fun.
+I didn't complain though because it was actually fun.

 ## Moving wood
-At the very beginning of this year's holiday, I went to my aunt's summer retreat with a group of my friend.
+At the very beginning of this year's holiday, I went to my aunt's summer retreat with a group of friends.
 Our payment for the pleasure was to move an approximately 5 ton pile of wood.
 We had thought we would be done in two hours - turned out we spent more than 5.
 Despite the unexpectedly long time, we had a lot of fun and made some muscles :running:!

 ## Building garage
-A friend of mine is building a garage with his dad to accomodate his mum's groomer saloon.
-It's extremely time-consuming so almost all they do is building this garage.
+A friend of mine is building a garage with his dad to accommodate his mum's groomer saloon.
+It's extremely time-consuming so almost all they do during their spare time is building this garage.
 One day, they needed to finish ceiling, but it required two men and dad was unavailable.
 At that time, I was free from any work (finally) so I offered myself.
 I arrived by bicycle ready to go.
-However, we needed additional equipment and first made a short trip to Leroy Merlin plus some other stored.
+However, we needed additional equipment and first made a short trip to Leroy Merlin plus some other stores.
 Unfortunately, on our way back we encountered huge rain and returned completely wet.

 After we changed our clothes, we could hit the ground running.
 We spent around four hours putting [mineral wool](https://en.wikipedia.org/wiki/Mineral_wool) in its place.
-It's harder than it looks like.
-In spite of those difficulties, we succedded.
-However, what's funny is that while my friend went to his part-time job, I went to bed being completely exhausted.
+It's harder and more tiring than it looks like.
+In spite of those difficulties, we succeeded.
+However, what's funny is that while my friend went to his part-time job afterwards, I went straight to bed being completely exhausted.
 He's a robocop I tell you!

 ***
 {{< neighbouring >}}